A True Friend

 Finding The Right Path

-Have you ever heard of a creature that has completely lost its sense of direction in life?
+Have you ever seen a creature that has completely lost its sense of direction in life?
 A good example is a cock that has just been beheaded and escaped from its captor's hands.
 An even better example is me after I dropped out of the university at JKUAT in 2009.

-As I have said again and again in this blog, I went astray during my time at JKUAT where I was pursuing a BSc. degree in Electronics & Computer Engineering.
+As I have said again and again on this blog, I went astray during my time at JKUAT where I was pursuing a BSc. degree in Electronics & Computer Engineering.
 That I went astray is not something I am ashamed to admit because even King David, one of my heroes in the Bible, also says in Psalms 119:66-71 that he went astray.
 And like David, my going astray has helped me to walk in obedience to God's Word, though I am still struggling in some areas I wish not to mention here.

 Okay, I met this young woman of easy virtue called Sophie [not her real name] in a cyber cafe in downtown Nairobi.
 I struck a conversation with her as I browsed internet in the cyber and I think she kinda liked me because she agreed to escort me to a basement room in a building within the city where I tried to touch her "funny".
 Luckily, for fear of getting caught, I didn't explore her further as I would have wished.

-But that's the thing - when you hit rock bottom in life, you tend to engage in such promiscuous activities as pre-marital sex and even illegal ones like drug-taking.
+But that's the thing - when you hit rock bottom in life, you tend to engage in such promiscuous activities as pre-marital sex and drug-taking.
 Some turn to alcoholism.
 Fortunately for me, perhaps out of divine love, I never messed up during those dark ages of my life in 2009 and 2010.
 The closest I came to tarnishing my name was caressing Sophie in a basement room after just meeting her for the first time in a cyber cafe.